bmcmahen/portfolio/content/blog/why-i-choose-emotion/index.md

 This passes the styles defined in our example to the `Button` element and composes the styles for us, applying the custom margin.

-#### Both are great, but I choose Emotion
+#### Choosing Emotion

-Styled-components is a wonderful tool and combined with something like [styled-system](https://github.com/styled-system/styled-system) you can get the benefits of functional style css which can alleviate some of the naming issues.
+The styled api is wonderful and combined with something like [styled-system](https://github.com/styled-system/styled-system) you can get the benefits of functional style css which can alleviate some of the naming issues.
 But I've found that using the `css` prop, especially with typescript, reduces the need for something like styled-system and generally provides the most flexible means of writing your styles in Javascript.

 **Suggested links**: